hendrikleper/MK_site_intern/pages/06.projecten-en-events/ej-tech/item.md

 We will be working under concepts inspired by [Bernhard Leitner](https://www.bernhardleitner.at/en)’s sound/body/space works, participants are invited to think of space as a fundamental building block in a sonic experience.

-workshop: 40 euro for kask students.
+workshop: 40€ for kask students (possibly payed by the studio).
 Sent an email to raf.enckels[at]hogent.be & hendrik.leper[at]]hogent.be to register.

 ![](ejtech2.jpg)